ajmarkow/spotify-webclip/README.md

   - Team has tentatively decided on using AudD API.

-- Webpage or Web App that person interacts with to start search for a song playing.
+- Webpage or Web App that person interacts with to start search for a song.
+  - User drags in an mp3
 - Somehow stores the name of songs the person has searched for, and links person to spotify.
 - Doesn’t connect directly to users spotify.
 Adds songs to object on page, and users can then remove items or check off as added to their library.
   - Uses express framework on node and passport-spotify node module to enable spotify authentication and adding items to users favorites.

 ## Setup/Installation Requirements

-{Setup Requirements}\_
+{Setup Requirements}

 ## Known Bugs